Follow TV Tropes

 Fighting Games

-• Akatsuki from Akatsuki Blitzkampf is a rather curious case, in that he has quite the inklings of this, but by looking closely at his movelist and specially at his three-hit Hurricane Kick, one can see that he takes more leaves from Kyo Kusanagi's book rather than the traditional Ryu/Ken emsemble.
+• Akatsuki is a rather curious case, in that he has quite the inklings of this, but by looking closely at his movelist and especially at his three-hit Hurricane Kick, one can see that he takes more leaves from Kyo Kusanagi's book rather than the traditional Ryu/Ken emsemble.
+(Granted, Kyo was a traditional example of this archetype at first, but then received a nearly complete overhaul of his moveset in KOF '96, becoming more of a rushdown-oriented character with a string of chainable special moves.)
 Additionally, Elektrosoldat has almost everything included in Guile's moveset.
 While his original, Adler can considered to be one as he's the Shoto Guile than Elektrosoldat's original Guile playstyle.

-• The new protagonist, EN-Eins from EN-Eins Perfektewelt, he plays straight as has EN Pyrokinesis (a projectile), EN Teleport Raider (a screen traveling attack) and EN Levitator (a Dragon Punch with an additional input knocking the opponent down), though in practice he's more of a rushdown, combo-oriented character than a traditional Shoto.
+• EN-Eins, the protagonist of the sequel EN-Eins Perfektewelt, plays this straight as he has EN Pyrokinesis (a projectile), EN Teleport Raider (a screen traveling attack), and EN Levitator (a Dragon Punch with an additional input that knocks the opponent down), though in practice he's more of a rushdown, combo-oriented character than a traditional Shoto.

-• Ryo Sakazaki qualifies, as his moveset was almost directly copied off of Ryu, but with a few unique tools of his own.
-While he has the traditional projectile and anti-air uppercut, his Hien Shipuu Kyaku is a tad more different than a Tatsumaki.
+• Ryo Sakazaki qualifies, as his design, moveset and even name were almost directly copied off of Ryu, but with a few unique tools of his own.
+While he has the traditional projectile and anti-air uppercut, his Hien Shipuu Kyaku is a tad different than a Tatsumaki.
 And even Ko'oh Ken varies between an actual projectile and a close-up burst attack.
-He's also got his classic Zanretsuken which is a powerful close range tool, giving a little spice to the archetype mold.
+He's also got his classic Zanretsuken which is a powerful, close range tool, giving a little spice to the archetype mold.

 • Astra Superstars: Test-kun is another parody of Ryu, being a blue, hand-drawn stick figure.